jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 this usage leads to confusion by obscuring the fact that there are other ways of doing things;
 and that it's chauvinist and biased against tonal idioms not used in the euroclassical or jazz canons [(Tagg, 2018, pp. 52--55)](references#tagg-2018).
-Referring to most types of music as "not tonal", that is, "not music", is clearly a poor choice of words best avoided.
+Referring to most types of music in the world as "not tonal", that is, "not music", is clearly a poor choice of words and best avoided.
 Tagg suggests the term "[tonical](#tonical)" instead of "tonal" for "music that has a [tonic](#tonic)", reserving "tonal" for "any music which has the properties of a [tone](#tone)" (including [modal](#modal) music, which may be [non-tonical](#non-tonical) but is not [atonal](#atonal)).